 Fair value of pooled investments - The City reports investments at fair value and categorizes its fair value measurements within the fair value hierarchy established by GASB Statement No. 72, Fair Value Measurement and Application.
 Fair value of the City's pooled investments fluctuates with changes in interest rates and the underlying size of the pooled investment portfolio.
-To mitigate interest rate risk in the City's pooled investments to maturity and manages its maturities to ensure sufficient monthly cash flow to meet its liquidity requirements.
+To mitigate interest rate risk in the City's pooled investment portfolio, the City typically holds its investments to maturity and manages its maturities to ensure sufficient monthly cash flow to meet its liquidity requirements.

-As of December 31, 2020, the City held \$519.7 million on deposit in the Washington State Local Government Investment Pool (LGIP) managed by the Office of the Washington State Treasurer.
+As of December 31, 2021, the City held \$555.1 million on deposit in the Washington State Local Government Investment Pool (LGIP) managed by the Office of the Washington State Treasurer.
 The City's investments in the LGIP are reported at amortized cost which approximates fair value.
 It is overseen by the Office of the State Treasurer, the State Finance Committee, the Local Government Investment Pool Advisory Committee, and the Washington State Auditor's Office.